 Social studies education majors earn either the bachelor of arts or the bachelor of science degree.
-Candidates for either degree must complete the University requirement of a minimum of 124 credit hours, including General Education course work and the requirements for the major.
-Candidates for a bachelor of arts degree must complete two years, or the equivalent, of a foreign language.
+Candidates for either degree must complete the University requirement of a minimum of 120 credits, including Foundational Studies course work and the requirements for the major.
+Candidates for a bachelor of arts degree must complete two years, or the equivalent, of a non-native language.

 Social Studies Teacher Licensure

 Students seeking standard licensure as middle/junior high and high school social studies teachers should contact the Social Science Education Center early in their careers at Indiana State University.
 Standard licensure, which allows students to teach in Indiana for five years, is by teaching area.
-For students who declared the social studies education major before fall 2002, these areas are: anthropology, economics, geography, government, psychology, sociology, United States history, and world civilization.
-For students who declared the social studies education major beginning in fall 2002, these areas are: economics, geography, government, history, psychology, and sociology.
+For students who declared the social studies education major beginning in fall 2002 or later, the licensing areas are: economics, geography, government, history, psychology, and sociology.